Podcast: Download

 Or, you can pretend to be a character in a video game or movie and see through the eyes of that character.

 Personally, I find this approach draining.
-But it definitely works.
+But assuming the viewpoint of a character definitely works.

-Virtual or Imaginary Memory Palaces are not based on real locations.
+Virtual or Imaginary Memory Palaces are usually fictional.
+This means that they are not based on real locations.

-I personally find them difficult for my projects, one reason I prefer standard Memory Palace for activities like language learning.
+I personally find invented Memory Palaces more difficult than they are worth for my learning projects.
+Since my goals with Latin and Sanskrit involve a lot of moving parts, I prefer standard Memory Palace for activities like language learning.

-But if you want to give imaginary Memory Palaces a try, I suggest listening to memory competitor Idriz Zogaj for some wisdom on the practice that you might find useful.
+But if you want to give imaginary Memory Palaces a try, I suggest listening to memory competitor Idriz Zogaj for some wisdom on using this kind of Memory Palace.
+You might find his comments useful.

 In the meantime, I’ve recorded all my best suggestions for the virtual Memory Palace approach in this detailed video tutorial:

-This kind of Memory Palace combines a number or mnemonic systems.
+This kind of Memory Palace combines a number of mnemonic systems.

 At its core, you still take a location you know well and mentally assign specific pieces of information.